cortex-lab/phy/design/merge-view-architecture.md

 - a third cluster role alongside Cluster and Similarity;
 - an explicit presentation order derived from the two active roles;
 - a fixed blue Similarity reference;
-- positional colors that follow Merge row order and Similarity selection order;
+- stable workflow-table colors independent of role and row-order changes;
 - exact cancellation to an entry snapshot; and
 - restoration of the complete workspace after undoing a committed merge.